jwsauce/KitarCash-demo/README.md

 ### 3. Short Description of the Solution

 KitarCash is an AI-driven logistics and incentive platform that functions as a "digital middleman" to bridge the gap in Malaysia's e-waste supply chain.
 Our system automates the connection between households and licensed recovery centers by providing a seamless doorstep pickup service and instant Cashback rewards.
 By using a smart pooling system, we transform scattered household waste into profitable industrial feedstock.
 Additionally, we utilize Gemini AI to guide users through secure data-wiping, ensuring that personal privacy is protected while diverting toxic chemicals from landfills into professional recycling channels.

+### 4. Key Features

+⚠️ Hazard Awareness System
+Hazardous items flagged by Gemini AI trigger in-app warnings and a data safety guide, educating users on safe handling before disposal.
+🤖 AI-Powered E-Waste Identification
+Upload a photo of any e-waste item and Google Gemini 2.5 Flash instantly identifies it, estimates its recycling value in Ringgit Malaysia, flags any hazards, and provides environmental impact notes.
+The chatbot also supports conversational Q&A for recycling-related queries.
+🗺️ Interactive Center Map
+Google Maps displays nearby recycling centers relative to the user's live location, with distances calculated client-side using the Haversine formula.
+🚚 Community Pickup Pooling
+Users can schedule a pickup instead of visiting a center.
+The pooling algorithm groups nearby requests within a two-kilometre radius and dispatches a single driver once the minimum quantity threshold is met, making collection free through economies of scale.
+💰 Real-Time Digital Wallet
+Wallet credits are issued the instant center staff verify an item.
+An atomic Cloud Function ensures payment and verification occur together or not at all, preventing any possibility of fraud or double-crediting.
+📱 QR Code Transaction System
+Every recycling transaction generates a unique QR code, creating a verifiable link between the user's submission and the recycling center's physical verification — eliminating manual paperwork entirely.
+🔒 Role-Based Access Control
+Four user roles — recycler, recycling center staff, driver, and admin — each with dedicated dashboards.
+Roles are embedded in Firebase JWT tokens server-side, preventing any possibility of self-assigned elevated permissions.